 This tower is Austin’s first example of the midcentury architectural movement known as New Formalism, a subcategory of modernism that peaked in the 1960s and brought classical design elements, like arches and columns, into the modern conversation — while pushing back against the prevailing modern architecture of the time, which could be austere at best and joyless at worst.
 Unlike the spare glass and steel structures exemplified by modernist pioneers like Mies van der Rohe, New Formalist buildings aren’t afraid of ornamentation or playfulness.

-New Formalism was a reaction against the prevailing design trends of the era, and like a lot of countercultural movements it seemed to have a pretty good sense of humor.
-It’s a little weird to think this about a building, but you’d swear some of the better examples of the style are winking at you.
+New Formalism was a reaction against the prevailing design trends of the era, and like a lot of countercultural movements it seemed to enjoy a pretty good sense of humor.
+It’s a bit odd to think this about a building, but you’d swear some of the better examples of the style are winking at you.
 Look at that glass box over there, it seems to say as it nudges you in the side — why is it taking this all so seriously?

-But unlike the accusations of pastiche, cynicism, and “pomposity” leveled against postmodernism, at its peak New Formalism wielded classical architecture’s elegance before anything else — and Cambridge Tower, though not the most famous example of the style, is a building I find endlessly soothing to see from my window, particularly in uneasy times when we’re mostly cooped up at home.
+But unlike the accusations of pastiche, cynicism, and “pomposity” leveled against postmodernism, at its peak New Formalism wielded classical architecture’s elegance in a refreshingly modern context.
+Cambridge Tower, though not the most famous example of the style, is a building I find endlessly soothing to see from my window, particularly in uneasy times when we’re mostly cooped up at home.
 Elegant is a good word for it.

-The thin columns of concrete running up the face of the building and swooping into classical arches at the crown evoke waterfalls, or maybe the scalloped edges of a lace parasol.
+The thin columns running up the face of the building and swooping into classical arches at the crown evoke waterfalls, or maybe the scalloped edges of a lace parasol.
 Your eyes naturally follow the curves, then linger on the interlocking patterns of the balconies.
-You might notice that each block’s interior lines recall the shape of the tower’s rooftop arches, both elements a subtle variation on a common theme — this, my friends, is architectural Xanax, and I wish everyone had a view this good.
+You might notice that each breeze block’s interior lines recall the lines of the tower’s rooftop arches, subtle variations on the building’s common theme.
+This, my friends, is architectural Xanax, and I wish everyone in Austin had a view so good.